Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab3/README.md

 1. Click the violated path from the Timing Analyzer window which opens the violated path as shown in the following figure.
 <br><br><img src="Images/Step1/Part2/Step1.png">

-2. Double-click the Mult block to open the Multiplier block parameters window as shown in the following figure.
+2. Double-click the coef block to open the Single Port RAM block parameters window as shown in the following figure.
 <br><br><img src="Images/Step1/Part2/Step2.png">

 3. Under Basic tab, change the latency from 1 to 2 and click **OK**.